elsie-h/ward_gower/writeup.md

     ## Loading required package: arrangements

+    ## Warning in library(package, lib.loc = lib.loc, character.only = TRUE,
+    ## logical.return = TRUE, : there is no package called 'arrangements'

 The data for this example is the NCI60 microarray data, loaded from the package `ISLR`.
-This example is adapted from '10.6 Lab 3: NCI60 Data Example' of 'Introduction to Statistical Learining' (ISLR).
+This example is adapted from ‘10.6 Lab 3: NCI60 Data Example’ of ‘Introduction to Statistical Learining’ (ISLR).

 ``` r
 nci.labs <- NCI60$labs